thammin/RainbowBridge/README.md

 }
 ```

-* onDisconnected - when connection to a peer had been released
+* onDisconnected - when connection to a peer had been released.
 ```javascript
 {
   type: 'onDisconnected',